Rushikesh-264/LIbrary_Management_System/README.md

 Contributing
 ------------
-We welcome contributions to enhance the functionality and usability of the Library Management System.
-If you would like to contribute, please follow our contribution guidelines.
+If you'd like to contribute to the development of this Library Management System, feel free to fork the repository and submit pull requests.
+Contributions are welcome!